 WGA targets in C. neoformans.
-As detailed above, potential targets of WGA binding in C. neoformans include sialic acids, chitin, chitin oligomers and hyaluronic acid, all of them previously described as surface components of cryptococci (2, 3, 12, 16, 37).
-To evaluate whether the binding of WGA to C. neoformans involved sialic acids, yeast cells were incubated in the presence of the TRITC-labeled, succinylated-WGA (EY Laboratories) under the same conditions described above for the Alexa 594 conjugate.
-Alternatively, cryptococci were treated with sialidase following conditions described previously (36) and then incubated with the Alexa 594 WGA conjugate.
-To evaluate the affinity of WGA by chitin-like molecules in cryptococci, fungal cells were incubated with fluorescent WGA in the presence of a chitin suspension (1 mg/ml, Sigma, extracted from crab shells) or a mixture of chitooligosaccharides (100 μg/ml, final carbohydrate content).
-The oligosaccharide mixture was prepared following the conditions described by Peumans and co-workers (31).
-Briefly, 9 mg of crab shells chitin was dissolved in 7 N HCI (3 ml) and partially hydrolyzed for 15 h at 40°C. HCl was then removed by evaporation; the residue was dissolved in PBS and diluted to a final concentration of 100 μ g/ml.
-Chitin hydrolysis into chitooligomers was confirmed by thin layer chromatography (not shown).
-Incubations of C. neoformans with fluorescent WGA were also performed in the presence of $100 \,\mu$ g/ml hyaluronic acid (Calbiochem, purified from Streptococcus sp.) or stachyose, a non related tetraoligosaccharide (specificity control).
+As detailed above, the potential targets of WGA binding in C. neoformans include sialic acids, chitin, chitin oligomers, and hyaluronic acid, all of them previously described as surface components of cryptococci (2, 3, 12, 16, 37).
+To evaluate whether the binding of WGA to C. neoformans involved sialic acids, yeast cells were incubated in the presence of tetramethyl rhodamine isocyanate-labeled, succinylated WGA (EY Laboratories) under the same conditions described above for the Alexa 594 conjugate.
+Alternatively, cryptococci were treated with sialidase under conditions described previously (37) and then incubated with the Alexa 594 WGA conjugate.
+To evaluate the affinity of WGA for chitinlike molecules in cryptococci, fungal cells were incubated with fluorescent WGA in the presence of a chitin suspension (1 mg/ml, Sigma, extracted from crab shells) or a mixture of chitooligosaccharides (100 μg/ml, final carbohydrate content).
+The oligosaccharide mixture was prepared under the conditions described by Peumans and coworkers (31).
+Briefly, 9 mg of crab shell chitin was dissolved in 7 N HCl (3 ml) and partially hydrolyzed for 15 h at 40°C. HCl was then removed by evaporation; the residue was dissolved in PBS and diluted to a final concentration of 100 μg/ml.
+Chitin hydrolysis into chitooligomers was confirmed by thin-layer chromatography (not shown).
+Incubations of C. neoformans with fluorescent WGA were also performed in the presence of 100 μg/ml hyaluronic acid (purified from Streptococcus sp.; Calbiochem) or stachyose, a nonrelated tetraoligosaccharide (specificity control).

 Sugar analysis of capsular extracts.
-To analyze capsular material for the presence of potential WGA ligands in C. neoformans capsular extracts, polysaccharides were extracted from washed cells by using DMSO or gamma radiation from radioisotope 137 Cs, as described (21).
-For DMSO extraction, C. neoformans cells (3 x 108) were suspended in DMSO (15 ml) and incubated for 15 min with shaking at room temperature.
-Supernatants containing released capsular polysaccharides were collected by centrifugation and the pellet was again suspended in 15 ml DMSO for a second extraction under the same conditions.
-Supernatants were combined and extensively dialyzed against water for subsequent lyophilization and dry weight determination.
-For extraction of capsular polysaccharides by gamma radiation, yeast cells (5×10^7) were suspended in water (15 ml) and irradiated for 90 min using the Shepherd Mark I irradiator (JL Shepherd and Associates, San Fernando, CA) at 1,388 rads/min.
-Sugar composition was determined by gas chromatography/mass spectrometry (GC/MS) analysis of the per-Otrimethylsilyl (TMS) derivatized monosaccharides from the polysaccharide film.
-Methyl glycosides were first prepared from the dry sample (0.3 mg) by methanolysis in methanol / 1 M HCl at 80°C (18-22 h), followed by re-N-acetylation with pyridine and acetic anhydride in methanol for detection of amino sugars.
-The sample was then per-Otrimethylsilylated by treatment with Tri-Sil (Pierce) at 80°C (0.5 h).
-GC/MS analysis of the per-O-TMS derivatives was performed on an HP 5890 gas chromatograph interfaced to a 5970 MSD mass spectrometer, using a Supelco DB-1 fused silica capillary column (30 m x 0.25 mm ID).
-Carbohydrate standards used were arabinose, rhamnose, fucose, xylose, glucuronic acid, galacturonic acid, mannose, galactose, glucose, mannitol, dulcitol and sorbitol.
+To analyze capsular material for the presence of potential WGA ligands in C. neoformans capsular extracts, polysaccharides were extracted from washed cells by using dimethyl sulfoxide (DMSO) or gamma radiation from radioisotope 137Cs as described previously (21).
+For DMSO extraction, C. neoformans cells (3×10^8) were suspended in DMSO (15 ml) and incubated for 15 min with shaking at room temperature.
+Supernatants containing released capsular polysaccharides were collected by centrifugation, and the pellet was again suspended in 15 ml DMSO for a second extraction under the same conditions.
+The supernatants were combined and extensively dialyzed against water for subsequent lyophilization and dry-weight determination.
+For the extraction of capsular polysaccharides by using gamma radiation, yeast cells (5×10^7) were suspended in water (15 ml) and irradiated for 90 min using a Shepherd mark I irradiator (J. L. Shepherd and Associates, San Fernando, CA) at 1,388 rads/min.
+The sugar composition was determined by gas chromatography-mass spectrometry (GC-MS) analysis of per-O-trimethylsilyl-derivatized monosaccharides from the polysaccharide film.
+Methyl glycosides were first prepared from the dry sample (0.3 mg) by methanolysis in methanol-1 M HCl at 80°C (18 to 22 h), followed by re-N-acetylation with pyridine and acetic anhydride in methanol for the detection of amino sugars.
+The sample was then per-O-trimethylsilylated by treatment with Tri-Sil (Pierce) at 80°C (0.5 h).
+GC-MS analysis of the per-O-trimethylsilyl derivatives was performed on an HP 5890 gas chromatograph interfaced to a 5970 MSD MS, using a Supelco DB-1 fused silica capillary column (30-m by 0.25-mm internal diameter).
+The carbohydrate standards used were arabinose, rhamnose, fucose, xylose, glucuronic acid (GlcA), galacturonic acid, mannose, galactose, glucose, mannitol, dulcitol, and sorbitol.